JennyLiang804/GiphyGang/README.md

-# GifTastic - A web based Gif fetching machine.
+# GiphyGang - A web based Gif fetching machine.

 A Web based Javascript/ HTML5 Gif fetching application that uses the GIPHY API to fetch users choice of GIFs.
 GIFs have an click to play/ stop feature when clicked.